wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Bearass:** _noticing the Damebots_ Oh, we seem to have some latecomers.
 Could I see your tickets please?

 **Damebots:** We do not need tickets. _Step forward_ We are the Damebots _Step forward_ We will annihalate those who demand to see tickets. _Damebots turn toward Bearass, there is a flash and Bearass is thrown to the ground by a force which came from the Damebots.
 The Damebots continue their march down the aisle to the rear of the hall.
-Ken and Dorothy nervously approach Bearass._
+Ken thinks something's gone wrong with his hearing aid and Dorothy is questioning what his problem is - they haven't noticed what happened to Bearass._

 **Damebots:** All hail The Dames